 Resources for Undergraduate Transfer Students

-*NOTE: Transfer students in the School of Education will be contacted directly by the School of Education regarding transfer enrollment.
+Transfer students in the Bachelor of Science in Education will be contacted directly by the School of Education regarding transfer enrollment.

 - STEP 2: Check the Course Schedule for available courses.

 - STEP 3: You must have a copy of your transcripts on file at the main campus so they may be evaluated before your appointment.
 If you have not yet sent your official transcripts, they must be received by the end of your final term.